 Work independently but among the public providing occasional directional assistance to the general public.
 Ideal for detail-oriented individuals.

 Enjoy meeting people in a retail environment working in the Gift Shop, located just off the lobby--a delightful boutique filled with unique merchandise, educational gifts and gently-used books, magazines, DVDs, and CDs.

 All assignments provide opportunities to learn new skills, make new friends, and enjoy a sense of accomplishment.

-All positions require a commitment of 2 to 4 hours, one day per week, a positive attitude, and a desire to be part of the cornerstone of this community.
+All positions require an on-going weekly commitment of one day, 2 to 3 hours, a positive attitude, and a desire to be part of the cornerstone of this community.

 Library volunteers are representatives of the city and, as such, applicants undergo a thorough on-boarding process:

 Submitting Your Application

 Applicants must be 18 years or older.
 To apply for the Adult Library Volunteer Program, submit a completed application (PDF) to:

 821 Pine Street, Suite A, Paso Robles, CA 93446

 Not Quite Ready to Commit to a Weekly Shift?